Senckenberg-Nature-Research-SDEI/collaborative_text_annotation/README.md

 - The Turtle ontology for annotation candidates comes from `outputs/cq_concepts_properties.ttl`.
 - The generated text file `data/type_specimen_catalogues/out_steffan_catalogues_texts.txt` is used as the default annotation input.

-## MCP with Dynamic Memory Architecture
-WIP for figure.